 Why You Need To Face Your Boredom…

 A quick Google search will bring up endless posts about how to prevent or minimize mid-run boredom.
-But at a certain point, it can become harder to constantly distract yourself than it is to just get used to it.
+But there comes a point when it can become harder to constantly distract yourself than it is to just get used to it.

 I’m suggesting something different: embrace the boredom.